 A student counsellor can help you hone your study skills (revising large quantities of course material, drawing up a schedule, taking good notes, etc.), draw up a realistic plan and give you exercises to help you avoid procrastination.
 If you have a fear of failure it may also be worth talking to a student counsellor.
-The counselling sessions are in Dutch.

 Please note that our guidance is not related to course material.
 If you have any questions about a subject or if you don't understand certain parts of a course, then talk to your faculty.